How do dividends work?

 Why buy dividend stocks?

-So, why would you choose dividend stocks over others?
-Probably the biggest advantage of investing in dividend-paying stocks is that it’s the most common way of profiting from a stock without selling it.
+Probably the biggest advantage of investing in dividend-paying stocks is that it's the most common way of profiting from a stock without selling it.
 This can make dividends particularly attractive for investors looking for an income stream from their investments.
 If an income stream is not your primary objective, then an alternative is to reinvest your dividends.

-Additionally, when a company distributes dividends to shareholders this is seen as a positive sign for the company’s financial health.
+Additionally, when a company distributes dividends to shareholders this is seen as a positive sign for the company's financial health.
 If a company can afford to pay dividends to shareholders then, in theory, it should be making a profit.
-Better yet, if the company has consistently increased their dividends, then they are likely to be a consistently profitable business.
-However, it is always best to pair this logic with thorough research and analysis.

-What are the drawbacks of investing in dividend stocks
+What are the drawbacks of investing in dividend stocks?

-On the downside, companies that choose to reinvest their profits, as opposed to paying dividends may grow faster.
+On the downside, companies that choose to reinvest their profits, as opposed to paying dividends, may grow faster.
 Their profits can instead be used to expand the business, which over time may see the stock value of the company grow.

 Also, dividends are not always guaranteed.
 If a company's earnings fall, generally, so do its dividends.
 At any point, a company can choose to reduce or eliminate their dividends altogether.

 The argument can be made that if you are looking for a steady income stream, a better option may be to invest in bonds instead.
 Generally less volatile than stocks, bonds commit to paying out a coupon (interest) to bondholders at regular intervals until the bond matures.
-Learn more about bonds here.

 Should I buy dividend stocks?